 Or: Tom Swift and me.
 How an argument over adverbs killed my new novel

-IT WAS SUCH A wonderful idea.
+IT WAS SUCH A wonderful plan.
 Around a decade ago, while finishing up my first novel, I came up with a premise for a children’s book.
 I’d been living in Berlin, East and West, with interruptions since 1984 and fulltime since 1991, but had never written anything about it.
 Now, with the first of my East African adventure novels out of the way for the moment, the no less harrowing experiences I had been having closer to what I had long since begun regarding as “home” started bubbling up from my subconscious to demand a story of their own.

 Here was my idea: I’ve pretty much always lived in old buildings since the day I was born, and all of the flats I’ve rented in Berlin were built before World War I. (In fact, now that my significant other and I are looking for a new place together, I insist that the building have been built during the reign of the last Kaiser.)
 This experience, along with my previous life as an historian, have combined to give me a notion that everybody who ever lives in a house or flat inevitably leaves some sort of “residue” behind them.
 I don’t mean just skin cells, molecules, or structural alterations of some kind, but a certain “vibe” in the walls that, for better or worse, becomes part of the building and in turn influences new generations of inhabitants in unexpected ways.
-They aren't ghosts exactly, they're more like shadows - although who is a "shadow" and who is "the real thing" is open to debate.
+They aren't ghosts exactly, they're more like shadows - although I'd venture that just who is a "shadow" and who is "the real thing" is open to debate.

 My planned children's novel centered around so-called “Schlafburschen” or “bed lodgers.”
-In the days of industrialization, when the tenements of Berlin and other large cities were bursting at the joists, those workers who could afford their own flats would frequently take on bed lodgers, poverty-stricken laborers who rented the tenants’ beds while the latter were off at work.
+In the dark days of industrialization, when the tenements of Berlin and other large cities were bursting at the joists, those workers who could afford their own flats would frequently take on bed lodgers, poverty-stricken laborers who rented the tenants’ beds while the latter were off at work.
 Once the tenants returned home, the bed lodgers would head off to work themselves, usually working entire nights at starvation wages.
 This little-known footnote of German history struck me when I first read about it years ago and I’ve never been able to get it out of my head.

 Berlin artist Heinrich Zille's drawing "The Late